pedrobslisboa/full-stack-reasonml-advanced-sample/README.md

 ## Introduction

 This is an advanced full-stack application using ReasonML and React.
 It serves as a sample project to demonstrate how to build an application with ReasonML and React, including a native ReasonML server.

+This is possible due to this library: https://github.com/ml-in-barcelona/server-reason-react

+To understand better how it works check this article: https://sancho.dev/blog/server-side-rendering-react-in-ocaml

-You can access it here: https://native-reason-react-advanced-80387dde2d3c.herokuapp.com/
+And you can access this app running here: https://native-reason-react-advanced-80387dde2d3c.herokuapp.com/

 This project utilizes the following main libraries: